Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 2.1 What is Prince2?

-- Prince2 Certifications: Foundation, Practitioner, Agile for government professionals
+- Prince2 Certifications: Foundation, Practitioner, Agile, and their relevance for government professionals.

-- Benefits of Prince2 in enhancing project management for government
+- Benefits of Prince2 in enhancing project governance and accountability for government.

 - 2.2 Prince2 Methodology

-- Scope - Interaction with contracts and contractual management for government
+- Scope: Interaction with contracts and contractual management in government settings.

-- Controlling Change – Risk, quality, and change management strategies for government projects
+- Controlling Change: Risk, quality, and change management strategies for government initiatives.

 - 2.3 Prince2 Process Model

-- Closing a project with final evaluations and documentation for government
+- Closing a project with thorough evaluation and documentation for government.

 Module 3: Agile Overview